SyNdicateFoundation/LegionJoinMessages/README.md

 ## Contribution Guidelines 🤝

-Feel free to contribute to the development of JSS. we will notice it.
+Feel free to contribute to the development of this plugin. we will notice it.